iitkgpaiforscience/Crysxpp/README.md

 ├── ...
 ```

-There is a examples of customized dataset in the repository: `../data/`, where in id_prop file we have formation energy values.
+There is a examples of customized dataset in the repository: `../data/`, with 37K cif files, where in id_prop file we have formation energy values.
-You can use the utils.py file to generate the data as per this format.

 ### Train a CrysAE model